Associate Professor of English

 BOOK CHAPTERS

 “Tolkien and the Modern: Reading the Canon Through The Lord of the Rings.”
 Approaches to Teaching Tolkien’s The Lord of the Rings and Other Texts.
 Ed.
 Leslie A. Donovan.
 Approaches to Teaching World Literature.
-New York: MLA, 2015.
-126–36.
+New York: MLA, 2015, pp. 126–36.

 “She-who-must-not-be-ignored: Gender and Genre in The Lord of the Rings and the Victorian Boys’ Book.”
 Perilous and Fair: Women in J.R.R.
-Tolkien’s Work and Life.
-Ed.
-Janet Brennan Croft and Leslie Donovan.
-Altadena, CA: Mythopoeic Press, 2015.
-70–96.
+Tolkien’s Work and Life, edited by Janet Brennan Croft and Leslie Donovan.
+Altadena, CA: Mythopoeic Press, 2015, pp. 70–96.
 Reprinted in J.R.R.
-Tolkien.
-Ed.
-Stuart Lee.
+Tolkien, edited by Stuart Lee.
 Routledge, 2017.
 4 vols.

 “‘It’s Alive!’: Tolkien’s Monster on the Screen.”
-Picturing Tolkien: Essays on Peter Jackson’s The Lord of the Rings Film Trilogy.
-Ed.
-Janice M. Bogstad and Philip E. Kaveny.
-Jefferson, NC: McFarland, 2011.
-116–38.
+Picturing Tolkien: Essays on Peter Jackson’s The Lord of the Rings Film Trilogy, edited by Janice M. Bogstad and Philip E. Kaveny.
+Jefferson, NC: McFarland, 2011, pp. 116–38.

 “Invented, Borrowed, and Mixed Myths in ‘the kind of books we want to read.’”
-The Ring Goes Ever On: Proceedings of the Tolkien 2005 Conference.
-Ed.
-Sarah Wells.
-Coventry, England: Tolkien Society, 2008.
-22–32.
+The Ring Goes Ever On: Proceedings of the Tolkien 2005 Conference, edited by Sarah Wells.
+Coventry, England: Tolkien Society, 2008, pp. 22–32.

 ENCYCLOPEDIA ARTICLES (Peer Reviewed)